What is Memory Care?

-In Texas, assisted living facilities have to be licensed and this includes facilities that provide memory care.
 There is also a separate certification for facilities that provide care to patients with Alzheimer's and related diseases in the state of Texas.

 Memory care facilities may provide private rooms, rooms with roommates, or private apartments.
 Memory care staff usually specialize in caring for people with impaired mental and memory function due to Alzheimer's and other types of dementia, and the services they offer may range from light housekeeping and help with both household chores and intimate hygiene activities to skilled nursing care.

-The layout and function of a memory care facility will usually be different than that of a regular nursing home or assisted living facility.
 The floor plan is generally set up to discourage wandering behavior, which Alzheimer's patients are especially susceptible to at night.
 It is supervised and monitored on a 24 / 7 basis, often by both security teams and medical staff.
 Hallways, rooms and buildings may be locked or otherwise secured so that residents cannot endanger themselves by leaving the building at night.

 Memory care facilities often employ more staff in general than assisted living or other more general facilities, because so many different types of services are needed on a 24 / 7 basis.